dswah/pyGAM/README.md

 <img src=imgs/pygam_single_pred.png>

 ## Penalties
-With GAMs we can encode prior knowledge and control overfitting by using penaties.
+With GAMs we can encode **prior knowledge** and **control overfitting** by using penaties.
 Common penalties include:

 - second derivative smoothing
 - harmonic smoothing
 - monotonic smoothing

 ## API
-pyGAM is intuitive and adheres to a familiar API.
+pyGAM is intuitive and adheres to a familiar API:

 ```python
 from pyGAM import LogisticGAM